coreylad/U-232-V5/README.md

 If you experience a failure then a properly configured server will report that issue, no excuses required.

-Install `memcached` and zend `opcode` cache before installing U-232 V5.
+Install Redis and OPcache before installing U-232 V5.

 1. Create a directory one up from root so it resides beside it not inside it, named bucket.
 	1. Then inside the bucket folder make another and name it avatar, remember to chmod them to 777